Shashank-byts/HuffmanZipper/README.md

-# HuffmanZipper
-A fast Huffman Coding–based file compressor and decompressor written in C++.
-Supports text and binary files, generates optimal prefix codes, and achieves 40–60% reduction in file size using priority queues, binary trees, and  bit-level encoding.
+HuffmanZipper is a lightweight file compression tool implemented in C++.
+It uses Huffman Coding to generate optimal prefix-free binary codes based on character frequency, enabling efficient compression of text or binary files.
+Features include:

+• Huffman tree construction using priority queues
+• Bit-level encoding and decoding
+• Support for custom file extensions (.huff)
+• Automatic compression ratio calculation
+• Fast decompression using tree traversal

+Achieves 40–60% file size reduction on average.